microsoft/MPPC23-Power-Apps/lab4/README.md

     ![](./assets/warn-solution-checker-prod.png)

-    This email shows there are no solution checker in our solution we just deployed to production: well done!
+    This email shows there are no solution checker issues found in our solution we just deployed to production: well done!

 ## ☑️ Task 2: Setup SPN support for pipelines